Self-Training for End-to-End Speech Recognition: Introduction

 \section{Introduction}

-Building automatic speech recognition (ASR) systems requires a large amount of transcribed training data.
-Compared with hybrid models, the performance of end-to-end models seems to more significantly degrade the amount of available training data decreases~\cite{luscher2019rwth}.
-Transcribing large quantities of audio is both expensive and time-consuming, thus requiring algorithms which can learn more from abundant unpaired audio and text data.
-Many semi-supervised training approaches have been proposed to take advantage of this unpaired data.
-One such approach, self-training, uses noisy labels generated from a model trained on a much smaller labelled data set.
+Building automatic speech recognition (ASR) systems requires a large amount of transcribed data.
+Compared with hybrid models, the performance of end-to-end models significantly degrades as the amount of available training data decreases~\cite{luscher2019rwth}.
+Transcribing large quantities of audio is both expensive and time-consuming, and thus many semi-supervised training approaches have been proposed to take advantage of abundant unpaired audio and text data.
+One such approach, self-training~\cite{scudder1965probability}, uses noisy labels generated from a model trained on a much smaller labelled data set.

-We revisit self-training \cite{yarowsky1995unsupervised, mcclosky2006effective} in the context of sequence-to-sequence models with attention.
-We show relative gains from self-training on LibriSpeech, a publicly available corpus of read speech, without the use of an externally-trained language model.
-Using an LM trained on a large text corpus, self-training improves WER by 26\% relative on the clean test set and 21\% relative on the noisy test set.

-Three key components to our self-training algorithm are (1) a strong baseline acoustic model trained on a small paired data set, (2) a robust and efficient beam search decoder for sequence-to-sequence models which effectively leverages the use of an externally-trained neural language model and (3) a novel ensemble approach for self-training which improves label diversity.
-Our baseline supervised model, trained on only 100 hours of clean data, gives 8.06\% WER on the clean test set, the best reported result in the literature for an end-to-end setup.
-Combined with self-training our model achieves a WER of 5.93\% on the clean test set, only 1.7\% worse than an oracle experiment trained on all of the available labels from 460 hours of clean speech.

-We also evaluate two methods for pseudo-label filtering~\cite{li2005setred} tailored to the mistakes often encountered with sequence-to-sequence models and demonstrate their effect on pseudo-label and model quality.
-Finally, we give a comprehensive empirical evaluation on the importance of the salient components of our self-training algorithm.
-In particular, we study the language model used, the mechanisms in the filtering function, and the number of models in the ensemble.
-In practice, the text available for language model training may not match the distribution of the acoustic transcripts.
-We give insight into this potential mismatch by observing WER as a function of the perplexity of the language model used to generate the pseudo-labels.
+We revisit self-training in the context of sequence-to-sequence models.
+Self-training has not been carefully studied in end-to-end speech recognition.
+We start from training a strong baseline acoustic model on a small paired data set and performing stable decoding~\cite{hannun2019sequence} with a language model (LM) trained on a large-scale text corpus to generate pseudo-labels.
+We evaluate one heuristic and one confidence-based method for pseudo-label filtering~\cite{charlet2001confidence,wessel2004unsupervised,vesely2013semi,vesely2017semi} tailored to the mistakes often encountered with sequence-to-sequence models.
+In addition, we propose an ensemble approach that combines multiple models during training to improve label diversity and keep the model from being overly confident to noisy pseudo-labels.